-My artwork deals with urban change how the unfixed nature of the city presents itself as an endless pattern of decline and growth.
-Architectural decay, structural failure, rapid redevelopment and gentrification add to the continuous and cyclical layering of history that serves as my source material.
+My artwork deals with urban change –how the unfixed nature of the city presents itself as an endless pattern of decline and growth.
+Architectural decay and structural failure, combined with hyper-accelerated development create the continuous and cyclical layering of history that serves as my source material.

-I am interested in issues that come with urban development, such as the fragility of communities and lost histories, but I also intend these concerns to serve as metaphors for memory, personal upheaval, transition, and loss.
+I am interested in issues that come with urban development, such as the fragility of communities and lost histories, but I also intend these concerns to serve as metaphors for more personal subjects: memory, transition, trauma, and loss.

 Each sculptural artwork I create is site-specific –literally made from or attached to the space in which it is installed –and is emblematic of the history of that place.
 I work in a direct manner, improvising with materials on-site, as a way to make meaning and understand my surroundings and our current place in history.
 My installations highlight events such as a notable building burnt to the ground by arson, a window bricked-over during redevelopment, a doorway widened during building modernization, or an historic structure razed in a step towards neighborhood revitalization reflecting a community’s changing priorities.
 Through each architectural intervention in a space, I intend to highlight traces of the past as a way to memorialize what came before, frame the present, and inform the future.